Peter Hahn: Marriage and escape of Helena

 Colonel Hahn retired sometime before 1848 and was living near Saint Petersburg when his daughter married Nikifor Blavatsky.
 This marriage lasted only three months, and Helena ran away, abandoning her husband.
 Her grandfather promptly shipped her off to her father, but she escaped with a boat captain, "leaving her father fuming on the docks of Odessa".
 She was not to contact her family for the next ten years.
 Her future discussions of these years are extremely confused and contradictory and even today have not been satisfactorily explained or researched.

 Later life

 Shortly afterward, Col Hahn married again to Adelheid von Lang (1798–1873), daughter of Alexander von Lang.
-They had a daughter Liza (1849–1852).
+They had a daughter Elizabeth (1850–1908), later married Kirill Ivanovich Beliy (d.
+1908).
 Adelheid died a few years later.
 Col Hahn was living in 1858 in Saint Petersburg, where Helena's sister Vera was also living, when Helena again showed up.
 Her sister Vera lived in the small village of Rugodevo, which she had inherited from her late husband.
 According to reports, Col Hahn was at first aloof from Helena's alleged psychic powers, but later come to believe in them, from certain demonstrations.
 He died and is buried at Stavropol.